JoshOrndorff/recipes/text/3-entrees/storage-api/vec-set.md

 It is always important that the weight associated with your dispatchables represent the actual time it takes to execute them.
 In this pallet we have provided an upper bound on the size of the set, which places an upper bound on the computation.
 Thus we get away with constant weight annotations.
-Your set operations should either have a maximum size, or a custom weight function that captures the computation appropriately.
+Your set operations should either have a maximum size or a custom weight function that captures the computation appropriately.